zhanyuanpei/sml209-18/numbers.md

 It’s an entertaining way to absorb Chinese measure words and lots of other vocabulary the way native speakers actually use it—without the frustration of rote memorization.
 Check out the video library for free with a FluentU trial.

-2. Using Ambiguous Plurals
-Now that you know that “groups” and “packs” don’t count as ambiguous plurals, what does?
-An ambiguous plural is anything that cannot be modified by a grammatical number, like “some” or “many.”
-Thus, the formula goes:
+2. Using Ambiguous Plurals (Now that you know that “groups” and “packs” don’t count as ambiguous plurals, what does?
+An ambiguous plural is anything that cannot be modified by a grammatical number, like “some” or “many.” )

 Ambiguous Plural + Noun

 Let’s take a look at those ambiguous plurals and their usages: